Moataz0000/Django_barcode_generator-/README.md

 > [!TIP]
-> Generated a barcode for your products automatically and easily too.
+> Generated a barcode for your products automatically and easily with Python(Django).

 Example: